JanssenProject/jans/jans-core/shibboleth-idp/docs/tr_invariants_and_state_transition_rules_tests.md

 - [x] covered by existing test

-GIVEN a null displayName WHEN create() is called THEN it fails with DomainObjectCreationFailed caused by CannotBeNullOrBlank
+GIVEN a null displayName WHEN create() is called THEN it fails with DomainObjectCreationFailed caused by RequiredValueMissing

 #### T1.2.2 · `shouldFailCreation_whenDisplayNameIsBlank`